heonjaes/backend-cloud-portfolio/README.md

 For detailed installation and usage instructions, refer to the [Installation Guide](/docs/installation.md).

-## Contribution

-Contributions to the project are encouraged.
-Follow the guidelines outlined in the [Contribution Guide](/docs/contributing.md) if you wish to contribute.

 ## License

 This project operates under the MIT License.
 Review the [LICENSE](/LICENSE) file for specifics.